Current Course Offerings

 ELECTIVES

-Below is a list of approved SRDA electives on offer in Fall 2024.
-This list is not exhaustive; other accepted SRDA electives may be rostered this fall.
+Below is a list of approved SRDA electives on offer in Spring 2025.
+This list is not exhaustive; other accepted SRDA electives may be rostered this spring.
 Students are also able to petition electives to the SRDA faculty committee if they feel a course should count toward their minor.
 Please reach out to SRDA advisor Katie Steele at stkath@sas.upenn.edu if you’re interested in petitioning an elective.

 CIS 5450 Big Data Analytics